nextensio/agent/rust/platforms/apple/README.md

 ## Building MacOS target in Xcode

-- For RUST agent (warning: rust compilation is slow)
+- For RUST agent (warning: rust compilation is slow):
 ```
 build Target:NextensioRustBridgeMacOSX, pick My Mac to generate libnextensioMacOSX.a
 build Target:NextensioAppMacOSX, pick My Mac to generate the NextensioAgent app and NextensioPacketTunnel appex